 cf. "The 'Antis' of Plate Cove" (subject) and notes there

 "Smallwood and his Confederate supporters were able to manouevre the convention into sending a delegation to Ottawa to see whether suitable terms of union with Canada could be devised."
 (Neary/O'Flaherty, p.
 162).
 They got an offer -- on its face, a pretty good one: Canada (which supposedly didn't want Newfoundland independent and potentially close to the United States; Cadigan, p.
-233) would take on 90% of Newfoundland's debt, let it keep its cash on hand, subsidize it, and allow it to keep its religiously-segregated schools (Cadigan, p.
-237).
+233) would take on 90% of Newfoundland's debt, subsidize the province, allow it to keep its religiously-segregated schools, and let it keep its cash on hand (Cadigan, p.
+237; Smallwood would use that cash to try to promote quixotic industries -- which eventually resulted in corruption charges against the official in charge; DictNewfLabrador, pp. 317-318).
 The delegation went home to Newfoundland, where the Convention voted it down 29-16.
-The only recommendations the Convention (and the St. John's population of the "Responsible Government League") wanted to make to Britain was for a return to 1934 or continued royal government.
+The only recommendations the Convention (and the St. John's population of the "Responsible Government League") wanted to make to Britain was for a return to 1934 or continued royal government (Long, pp. 147-148)..

-The British government -- exhausted and broke after World War II -- didn't like these options, and Smallwood got together a bunch of petitioners to call for Confederation, and Britain decided that the referendum should have three choices:
+The British government -- exhausted and broke after World War II -- didn't like these options; Clement Attlee was tired of running Newfoundland (Long, pp. 139-140.
+I would note that Attlee had opposed Britain's bailout of Newfoundland from the start; Chadwick, p.
+166).
+Smallwood got together a bunch of petitioners to call for Confederation, and Britain decided that the referendum should have three choices:

 1. "Commission of Government" for five years (i.e. five years of continued non-representative government while the people straightened things out)

 As Noel, p.
 255, concludes wearily, "For all the effect of its decision, the National Convention might just as well never have met."